adelinelim07/adelinelim07.github.io/Project1/post_mortem.md

 Code design documents or architecture drawings / diagrams.
 ##What in my code and program design in the project would I do differently next time?

 ##What in my code and program design in the project went well?
 Is there anything I would do the same next time?

 #Unit 1 Post Mortem
 ##What habits did I use during this unit that helped me?
 ##What habits did I have during this unit that I can improve on?
+Should try to prepare pseudo code in future which I did not do this time round.

 ##How is the overall level of the course during this unit? (instruction, course materials, etc.)